atwelves/nemo-cowup/README.md

 New branch of nemo-gof repository, as part of CoWup project.

+## Extracting trajectories

+The new version of Xios/NEMO does not allow for extraction (on some machines).
+Hence this repository now includes scripts to perform this extraction offline

 # nemo-gof

 A Gulf of Finland (GoF) configuration for the NEMO ocean model.